Automating-GIS-processes/site/source/lessons/L2/projections.rst

 Download data
 -------------

 For this tutorial we will be using a Shapefile representing Europe.
-Download and extract Europe_borders.zip file that contains a Shapefile with following files:
+Download and extract `Europe_borders.zip <../../_static/data/L2/Europe_borders.zip>`__ file that contains a Shapefile with following files:

 .. code:: bash